Choosing the right food for your senior cat

 Complete senior cat food is designed to provide your cat with all the nutrients they need, in which case supplements shouldn’t be needed.
 However, some older animals start to absorb fewer nutrients through the intestinal tract, or lose more through the kidneys.

 Some senior cats also eat less food, such as those with oral disease, and may not be getting their daily needs of vitamins and minerals.
 So, in short, the answer to whether you cat may need supplements is complex.
-This is why we recommend consulting your vet to determine which (if any) supplements may be beneficial.
+This is why we recommend consulting your vet to determine which (if any) may be beneficial.